 “Sustainability” has been a buzzword in the social sector for the past few years, but what does it really mean?
-Everyone agrees that sustainability is an important factor to evaluate the resiliency of social sector organizations, but few have agreed on a simple formula for nonprofits to reach it.
+Everyone agrees that sustainability is an important factor to evaluate the resiliency of social sector organizations, but few have agreed on a simple path for nonprofits to reach it.

-High-impact Organizations +
+High-impact + High-performance Organizations

 Second, now that you have a model that has impact, how do you tell your story so that your BRAND stands out from the crowd?
 We encourage organizations to follow time-tested principles of storytelling.
 Remember to focus on your “why” to draw people into your story before you focus on your “who” and “how.”
 When you get to the “who” and “how,” be sure you have a clear unique value proposition so you can differentiate yourself from other nonprofits.
-Also, once you have your elevator pitch, make sure it gets results by using best practices to help it “stick.”
+Additionally, once you have your elevator pitch, make sure it gets results by using best practices to help it “stick.”
 Impact is strengthened by creating a storytelling culture that believes everyone – not just development staff – is an ambassador for the organization’s mission.